sihamouda/Monitoring-Wireless-Connection/readme.md

 All modules works perfectly for Linux

-The Dashboard was made from Flask using Socket.io (websocket) to send data from the Back-End to the Web Interface
+The Dashboard was made from Flask using Socket.io (websocket) to send data from the Back-End to the Web Interface.(Neither Flask or Socket was required )

 It's my first time to use Flask and Socket.io